Learning from Practice: Lessons on preventing violence from civil society organizations funded by the UN Trust Fund to End Violence against Women

 - Adaptative programming

-- Working together for survivor-centred, multi-sector responses
+- Survivor-centred, multi-sector responses

-- Working together for law and policy implementation and reform
+- Law and policy implementation and reform

 In edition to the 10 themes, the UN Trust Fund identified lessons across the series on the impact of the COVID-19 pandemic and adaptations to prevention programmes made by the civil society organizations involved in the knowledge production.
 These lessons are published in a Special Edition of the series: “Learning from practice: The impact of the COVID-19 pandemic on prevention of violence against women and girls”.